deliveroo/routemaster/README.md

 ### Authentication, security.

+Note that is _preferable_ for all tokens to be prefixed with owning service and double hyphen.
+For example:

+- `publishing-service-one--UUID1234XXX`
+- `subscribing-service-one--UUID1234XXX`

+Following that format of tokens will help ensure proper reporting of metrics.

 All requests over non-SSL connections will be met with a 308 Permanent Redirect.

 HTTP Basic is required for all requests.
 The password will be ignored, and the